Peer-to-peer accountability, equity and inclusion training

 Whether business, nonprofit or groups of individuals with common interests, how do you create a brave space to address issues of gender and racial bias?
 You are likely losing and wasting talent if your organization refuses to acknowledge that racism and sexism are a part of your culture.
 How could they not be?
 They are threaded through the fabric of American life.
 When you decide to deal with these issues, you get a brilliant, impactful, and productive team capable of taking your organization to your industry's leading edge.

 I lead companies and communities to impactful accountability, equity and inclusion

-I am a trained restorative justice facilitator and educator.
+I am a restorative-justice mediator and facilitator.
 I came to the womanalive Violating Intervention and Prevention Program in 2010, as a participant.
-From 2011 to 2015, I was womanalive’s director and facilitator.
-During those four years, the San Francisco Adult Probation Department’s (SFAPD) Domestic Violence Unit certified me as a batterer intervention program provider.
-I also provided violence intervention and prevention training to probation officers at SFAPD.
-In 2012, I was an advisor to San Francisco City Attorney Dennis Herrera's legal team during ethics commission hearings determining if suspended sheriff Ross MIrkarimi should keep his job.
+I soon learned that interpersonal violating is played out on a macro level using, among other things, white supremacy's control and coercion of resources.
+From 2011 to 2015, I was womanalive's director and facilitator.
+During those four years, the San Francisco Adult Probation Department’s Domestic Violence Unit certified me as a batterer intervention program provider.
+I was referred participants from as far away as Los Angeles, and worked with women on probation for child abuse and endangerment.

 ACCOUNTABILITY: What it is and

 Being accountable means taking responsibility for your actions, and learning to take opposite action

 As Google's Project Aristotle confirmed, psychological safety is the most important attribute of successful teams.
 Psychological, emotional and physical safety are the keys to functional working relationships, communities and businesses.

 Addressing these issues directly means becoming aware of the culturally ingrained inequities that limit a team's effectiveness.
 With my process, teams explore their social ecology, notice the biases they have been trained to ignore and become accountable by learning to take opposite action.